AdityaPai2398/Vehicle-And-Pedestrian-Detection-Using-Haar-Cascades/README.md

 The Project Folders have 4 sub folders

 1)Car

 2)Two Wheeler

 3)Bus

 4)Pedestrian

 In each of the subfolder there will be two videos ,one haarcascade ,two python scripts (one for each of the videos).

-Due to file size constraint I wasnt able to upload all the videos.
+Due to file size constraint I wasn't able to upload all the videos.
-Please raise a pull requestbif you need the vide and I'll send itnto you ASAP.
+Please raise an issue if you need the videos and I'll send it ASAP.